aneasystone/github-trending/README.md

 ## C++

+* 【2023-10-10】[defold / defold](https://github.com/defold/defold) - Defold is a completely free to use game engine for development of desktop, mobile and web games.
 * 【2023-10-09】[WopsS / RED4ext](https://github.com/WopsS/RED4ext) - A script extender for REDengine 4 (Cyberpunk 2077).
 * 【2023-10-09】[Neumi / ethersweep](https://github.com/Neumi/ethersweep) - Open Source, easy to use Ethernet connected stepper motor controller.
 Built in FreeCAD, KiCAD and Arduino.
 * 【2023-10-07】[luigifreda / slamplay](https://github.com/luigifreda/slamplay) - slamplay is a collection of powerful tools to start playing and experimenting with SLAM in C++